TABLE OF CONTENTS

 However, a balance of all macro and micronutrients are a must to keep cannabis plants healthy and productive through this final stage.

-Stages of Marijuana Bud Growth
+Marijuana Bud Growth

 In most cases, cannabis plants finish the flowering stage within 9-10-weeks.
 However, certain strains are capable of finishing within 7-weeks while others may take upwards of 18-weeks.